kshukshu/eks-terraform-ci-cd-resume-site/README.md

 ## 📝 About This Project

 This project is a personal resume site deployed on Amazon EKS and provisioned with Terraform.
 It showcases my hands-on experience with Kubernetes, GitHub Actions-based CI/CD, and infrastructure-as-code best practices.
+This project was created to demonstrate my ability to independently design, deploy, and operate secure, scalable cloud infrastructure.

 ---